The most terrifying thing is to accept oneself completely.

 - Take your focus away from what you agree or disagree

 - Recognize that flaws do exist in life, in people, and your doings and point of views

 - Detach yourself from distressing thought by not giving too much weight to it

-- Create a supportive slogan for yourself to accept things as they are, in challenging moments
+- Create a supportive slogan for yourself to accept things as they are in challenging moments

-Ultimately, by allowing things to be as they are and by staying neutral, you will learn to cultivate acceptance attitude to reduce your anger, remain calm and eventually find solutions.
+Ultimately, by allowing things to be as they are and staying neutral, you will learn to cultivate an acceptance attitude to reduce your anger, remain calm, and eventually find solutions.
 Remind yourself that the sensations that you feel are magnified.
 Just like in a horror movie, the knife is on the kitchen counter, but it does not mean that you will be stabbed with it.
 Being mindful is to know that you don’t have to solve everything nor to change it at once.